-Red Hall follows the National Curriculum for England, introduced in September 2014, which differs from the previous curriculum in a number of ways, chiefly in difficulty.
+Red Hall follows the National Curriculum for England which was introduced in September 2014.
 There follows a brief summary of the key changes in core subject areas, followed by an overview of each subject taught.
 For detailed information on each year group’s topics and programme of study, please see the termly curriculum newsletters, which are linked on each year group’s page of the school website.

 - A strong emphasis on vocabulary development, grammar, punctuation and spelling (for example, the use of commas and apostrophes) is taught in Years 1 and 2.